Looker can access MongoDB using Mongo Connector for BI using two options:

 custom_jdbc_config.ymlfile to tell Looker to use the new driver:

-- If you are on Looker 6.2 or below, also add the following to the
+- Only if you are on Looker 6.2 or below, add the following

-If you subsequently upgrade to Looker 6.4 or above, you can then delete these four lines for
+When you upgrade to Looker 6.4 or above, you must delete the

 - In the